Don't Call Me Baby (Voice of the Beehive song): Background

 In a 2022 interview with British newspaper The Guardian, Voice of the Beehive member Tracey Bryn explained that she was living with her boyfriend in London, England, when she came up with the song.
 Her boyfriend attempted to start a recording career of his own by playing a cassette tape of his music for Food Records.
 However, the record company accidentally played the wrong side of the cassette, on which Bryn had recorded one of her tracks.
 They ultimately decided to work with Bryn instead of her boyfriend, which quickly led to them splitting up.

 Bryn soon decided to write a song that sounded like a teenage anthem.
 She explained:

 I had heard Robert Smith from the Cure saying one of their songs was a crack at a teenage anthem.
 I wanted to try that too, but didn't want us to sing: "Baby, why don't you love me?"
 I always hated it when guys called me "baby".
 I remembered a movie where Ann-Margret says "Don't call me baby" to Elvis Presley.
 I had liked the line so much I'd written it down in my journal, so when I was looking for ideas, I thought: "Ah-ha!"

 In the same interview, Bryn's bandmate Melissa Belland stated that when she found out Bryn had moved to London, she immediately followed her.
-Once they joined Food Records, the label hired the duo's rhythm section by asking two members from English ska band Madness—Dan "Woody" Woodgate and Mark "Bedders" Bedford—to assist them.
+Once they joined Food Records, the label hired the duo's rhythm section by asking two former members from English ska band Madness—Dan "Woody" Woodgate and Mark "Bedders" Bedford—to assist them.
 However, Bedders soon left, with Martin Brett replacing him on bass guitar.
 According to Belland, "...he challenged Woody musically and they sort of made each other even better".
 The group recorded the track at Puk Studios in Gjerlev, Denmark.